Nancy Carroll (British actress)

-Nancy Carroll (born 1974) is a British actress.
-She has worked extensively in theatre productions, particularly with the Royal Shakespeare Company.
-She also has numerous film and television credits, including a long-running feature role as Lady Felicia in the BBC series Father Brown.
+Nancy Carroll (born 30 September 1973) is a British actress.
+She has worked extensively in theatre productions, particularly with the Royal Shakespeare Company and has won Best Actress at the Olivier Awards and the Evening Standard Awards.
+She also has numerous film and television credits, including a long-running featured role as Lady Felicia in the BBC series Father Brown.

 Early life and education

 Nancy Carroll grew up in Herne Hill in south London and attended Alleyn's School where she was an enthusiastic participant in student theatre.
 Before training in theatre, she worked at a hat shop in Lavender Hill.
 She trained at the London Academy of Music and Dramatic Art, from which she graduated in June 1998.